 Organisation or Consultee Preferred Options Plan Section Preferred Options Policy Para Preferred Options Comments Recommended Response away from the traditional town centre, creating yet more vehicle traffic and an even smaller town centre retail footfall.
 Royal Mail - Burnley Policies - Town Centres, Retail and Leisure TC2 Town Centre Policies The protection of existing operations and amenity is a crucial issue for Royal Mail, particularly where there is potential for sanctions to be placed upon them when uses of a sensitive nature are introduced in close proximity to their existing Delivery Offices.
 For example, due to the nature of their delivery requirements and targets, Delivery Offices are operating early mornings and often late evenings, generating large volumes of vehicular movements and associated mail sorting and loading activity, all of which result in noise, light and other associated impacts that are not expected to be experienced in a residential environment.
-The importance of protecting existing businesses in the Town Centre is recognised and additional text has been added to Policy TC2 8 c) to that effect.
 The issue of neighbouring land uses and their compatibility, including potential environmental / amenity impacts is therefore fundamental to the Royal Mail, particularly where Local Planning Authorities are assessing the suitability of future land use allocations and development sites.
 This particular issue is clearly recognised within the National Planning Policy Framework (NPPF) at paragraphs 123 and 109.
 These paragraphs support the protection of existing businesses and their operations, and paragraph 123 in particular states that planning policies and decisions should aim to recognise that existing businesses wanting to develop in continuance of their business should not have unreasonable restrictions put on them because of changes in nearby land uses since they were established.
-The current wording of Policy TC2 Development within Burnley and Padiham Town Centres states that: "Proposals for other main town centre uses will be supported where they are located within the defined Town Centres and accord with other policies elsewhere in the Plan"; and "Proposals for residential development, including new build, conversion or change of use on appropriate sites within the Town Centres will be considered favourably subject to meeting the other policy requirements of the Plan where: • In Burnley Town Centre outwith the Primary Shopping Area, they do not lead to a concentration of residential uses which undermines the overall mix of main town centres uses."
-We respectfully request that Burnley Council insert additional supporting text in Policy TC2 and TC4 to ensure any land that is developed for main town centre uses or housing within close proximity to the aforementioned properties does not adversely affect Royal
+The current wording of Policy TC2 Development within Burnley and Padiham Town Centres states that: "Proposals for other main town centre uses will be supported where they are located within the defined Town Centres and accord with other policies elsewhere in the Plan"; and "Proposals for residential development, including new build, conversion or change of use on appropriate sites within the Town Centres will be considered favourably subject to meeting the other policy requirements of the Plan where: • In Burnley Town Centre outwith the Primary Shopping Area, they do not lead TC2 and TC4 to ensure any land that is developed for main town centre uses or housing within close proximity to the aforementioned properties does not adversely affect Royal